npr99/URSC645/Readings/Rosenheim_2020_Attitudes_of_a_Successful_Programer.md

 - [Jonathan Bluks](https://medium.com/@jonathanbluks) (Jan 27, 2019) [_10 Signs You Will Suck at Programming_.](https://blog.usejournal.com/10-signs-you-will-suck-at-programming-5497a6a52c5c)
 - [John L. Miller](https://www.quora.com/profile/John-L-Miller) (Nov 10, 2017) [_Struggling With New Programming Languages?
 Here's How To Become A Better Learner_.](https://www.quora.com/Why-cant-I-understand-the-basics-of-Python-language-How-can-I-get-better-at-studying-Python)

-Bluks (2019) often sees questions along the lines of "How do I know if I'll succeed as a programmer?"
-In fact, I think this is a major barrier to entry in people's minds when they don't have any formal training in computing.
-The good news is that I have rarely found a student that couldn't learn to program.
-Programming is a basic human skill, just like reading, writing and arithmetic.
-Anyone can learn to program with time and effort.
-Students that develop the following attitudes will succeed as a programmer.
+## Good News!
+- You do not need to have formal training in computing
+- Programming is a basic human skill, just like reading, writing and arithmetic.
+(Bluks 2019)
+- Learning to program is like learning to write, or to be an artist.
+(Miller 2017)
+- Anyone can learn to program with time and effort.
+(Bluks 2019)

 ## Be curious about computers and how technology works

 The world of technology is like a huge ocean of interesting domains, inter-connected ideas, and possibilities that can excite the imagination.
 Be curious, push yourself find something new that you haven't noticed before, recognize the vast ocean and dive a little deeper.
 Bluks (2019)

 ## Understand the why.

 What is the language for?
 What is it good for?
 Why should I learn it, what will it let me to do that I can't do today?
 Miller (2017)

 ## Develop the ability to solve problems